pramodkandel/FuzzyCSP/README.md

 qIn the terminal,you can run it with this command: "python fuzzy_cs_api_test.py"

 3b.
 To see an example of the public API use for the Genetic Algorithms (GA), see test/n_queen_ga.py and test/university_course_selection_ga.py.

-Before running those files,make sure you have PyEvolve installed, and active in the shell you are running the files in.
+Before running these files,make sure you have PyEvolve installed, and active in the shell you are running the files in.
 Information on how to install PyEvolve can be found at: http://pyevolve.sourceforge.net/0_6rc1/intro.html# .

 4. Unit tests for internal functions are placed in test/fuzzy_cs_unittest.py, which you can run as well.